dbheale/FeatherySharp/README.md

 ## Release & versioning

 - **SemVer** (0.x while we stabilize)
-- Create a Git tag `vX.Y.Z` on `main` to publish to NuGet via GitHub Actions.
+- Create a Git tag `vX.Y.Z` on `master` to publish to NuGet via GitHub Actions.

 ## Security